reidsanders/v-diffusion-pytorch/README.md

 ### Acknowledgements

-Thanks to @kcrawson for the original code.
+Thanks to Katherine Crowson for the original code.
 Also thanks to Tensorflow Research Cloud for the tpu credits.